orsonteodoro/oiledmachine-overlay/README.md

 CFLAGS_HARDENED_TOLERANCE_USER to 1.80 (amd64) or 1.50 (arm64).
 For ARCH=amd64
 it is like -O0 worst case with heavy thrashing or almost double processing time, but also emulated also for this arch.
 For ARCH=arm64 it is like -O0 best case with light thrashing, but hardware based for this case.
+This sanitizer or asan will cover a lot of cases on the top 50 reported vulnerabilies per month.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.